omega-800/ost-vpn-proposal/main.typ

 #import "./lib.typ": *

+#show: project.with(
-#show: project.with(title: "Proposal for changing the OST Auth solution", subtitle: "Striving for a more open educational environment")
+  title: "Proposal for changing the OST Auth solution", subtitle: "Striving for a more open educational environment", )

 = Context

 The OST Auth Solution currently relies on @entraid (@saml) for services such as the
 #link("https://wiki.ost.ch", "Confluence wiki"),
 #link("https://unterricht.ost.ch", "\"Unterricht\" webservice") and Cisco
 SSL-VPN.
-Users can connect to the @vpn through the recommended cisco secure client @ostauthvpn or any compatible client supporting the AnyConnect protocol, such as openconnect @openconnect.
 EntraID, developed by Microsoft, provides identity management and facilitates integration with the broader Microsoft ecosystem.

 = Argumentation